-• Do not drink alcohol.
+• Avoid alcohol.

-• Quit smoking.
+• Avoid smoking.

 • Wear loose clothing.

-• Eat small meals and slowly.
+• Eat small meals, and eat slowly.

-What Are the Symptoms of GERD?
+What Are the Symptoms of Acid Reflux?

-The most common symptoms of GERD are persistent heartburn, acid regurgitation and nausea.
-Some people experience GERD without heartburn and instead, have pain in the chest that can be severe enough to mimic the pain of a heart attack, hoarseness in the morning, or trouble swallowing.
+You probably already associate GERD with persistent heartburn, acid regurgitation and nausea.
+However, not all patients with acid reflux experience heartburn.
+Less common symptoms of GERD include chest pain that can be severe enough to mimic the pain of a heart attack, hoarseness in the morning dry cough, trouble swallowing, and bad breath.
 Others may feel like they have food stuck in their throat, or as if they’re choking.

 If you experience heartburn more than twice a week, frequent chest pains after eating, trouble swallowing, persistent nausea, and cough or sore throat unrelated to illness, you may have GERD.
 For proper diagnosis and treatment, you should be evaluated by a physician.

-Otolaryngologists (ear, nose, and throat doctors) have extensive experience with the tools that diagnose GERD.
-They are specialists in treating the complications associated with GERD, including sinus and ear infections, throat and laryngeal inflammation, Barrett's esophagus, and ulcerations of the esophagus.
+Otolaryngologists (ear, nose and throat doctors) have extensive experience with the tools that diagnose GERD.
+They are specialists in treating the complications associated with GERD, including sinus and ear infections, throat and laryngeal inflammation, Barrett's esophagus and ulcerations of the esophagus.